Unless you NEVER drive your car or truck in the real world, you have small chips and scratches on your finish.

 If your car is from the mid 1980’s or is older you’ll need to determine if your car has a clear coat or if it is a single stage paint.
 One method for determining if you have a single stage paint is to rub it with a white cotton cloth.
 If it is a single stage paint it should leave some color on the cloth.

 If you’re touching up paint on a car or truck with a single stage paint you’ll won’t apply any clear coat.
-You will have to way a few days for the touch up paint to cure and then you can go over it with the rubbing compound to level it out.
+You will have to way a few days for the touch up paint to cure and then you can go over it with a compound to level it out.

 When applying the clear coat either with a pen or a brush you should end up with some clear coat above the level of the rest of the clear coat that was originally applied to the car.

-PaintScratch.com kits come with a rubbing compound that is used to polish away the excess clear coat and blend the touched up area with the surrounding clear coat.
+PaintScratch.com kits come with a compound that is used to polish away the excess clear coat and blend the touched up area with the surrounding clear coat.

 Other kits may use a solvent or recommend wet sanding.
 Solvents work by dissolving away excess clear coat while wiping over the surface where the touch up has been applied.
 Wet sanding involves using different very fine grades of sand paper with water sprayed onto the surface to wear away the excess touch up.

 Touch up paint pen vs brush or spray